ironhack-labs/lab-file-upload/README.md

 ```
 Navigate to your repo and create a Pull Request -from your master branch to the original repository master branch.

-In the Pull request name, add your name and last names separated by a dash "-".
+In the Pull request name section, add your school, name and last names separated by a dash "-".

-Include a link to your deployed heroku app in the pull request.

 ## Deliverables